jspeedz/php-multiprocessor/README.md

 - Processing multiple HTTP/REST API calls in parallel for API's that do not allow bulk actions
 - Splitting CPU intensive bulk hashing operations over multiple cores
 - Splitting CPU intensive image manipulation operations over multiple cores (etc.)
-- Achieving multi-tenant architecture with only a single parent process
+- Achieving multitenancy architecture with only a single parent process and isolated forks to process tenants

 ## Prerequisites/Requirements
 - Linux or OSX
 - PHP 7.1.0 or greater
 - ext-pcntl
 - ext-posix

+## License
+GNU GPL 3, do whatever you like with this code.

+## Warranty
+None.
+Don't blame me if your billion dollar fusion reactor or spaceship fails due to this code.